cryptopunksnotdead/punks.sandbox/cryptopunks/README.md

 And voila!

-Yes, you can use any composite image in the 24x24 format.
+Yes, you can.
+Use any all-in-one composite image in the 24x24 format.
 Use the `--file` option.
 Example - let's flip the 1000 More Punks collection:

 ```